About

 He has had masterclasses under artists such as Rafal Blechacz, Yoheved Kaplinsky, Robert McDonald, Garrick Ohlsson, Dang Thai Son, Dame Fanny Waterman, and others.

-Szefer graduated from the University of Calgary, where he studied under Prof. Krzysztof Jablonski at the University of Calgary.
+Szefer graduated from the University of Calgary, where he studied under Prof. Krzysztof Jablonski.
 He received his Master of Music in Piano Performance at Northwestern University, where he was awarded Program Honors, studying under Prof. James Giles.

-Szefer has advocated for equitable access to music education and chose to pursue this further by becoming a 2023 corps member in Teach for America.
-Through TFA, he currently lives and works in Indianapolis, IN.
+Szefer has advocated for equitable access to music education and further pursued this goal by becoming a 2023 corps member in Teach for America, where he taught at Victory College Prep in Indianapolis, IN.

 Contact